paulfranceschi/philosophy_and_concepts/content/pages/sleeping-beauty.md

 ---
-title: "The Doomsday Argument and Hempel's problem: long summary"
+title: "A Two-Sided Ontological Solution to the Sleeping Beauty Problem: long summary"
 ---

 # A Two-Sided Ontological Solution to the Sleeping Beauty Problem: long summary